MileHacker Logo

 • Priority Pass access at key airports near Taicang.

-• These facilities at larger hubs like Shanghai Hongqiao or Pudong.
+• These services at larger hubs like Shanghai Hongqiao or Pudong.

 Holiday Travel

-Avoid traveling during China's "Golden Week" holidays (Labor Day and Republic Day in early May and October, respectively).
-Crowds are massive, and prices are at their highest.
+Avoid traveling during China's "Golden Week" holidays (Labor Day and Republic Day in the first part of May and October, respectively).
+Visitor numbers are massive, and prices are at their highest.

 Etiquette & Cultural Norms